wtak23/snippets/source/cs-sed.rst

     I or i | Match in a case-insensitive manner.
     M  or m | In addition to the normal behavior of the special regular expression characters ^ and \\$, this flag causes ^ to match the empty string after a newline and \\$ to match the empty string before a newline.

+**Range flags**

+.. csv-table:: Range options
+    :header: Range, Description
+    :widths: 10,70
+    :delim: |

+    '4,10d' | Lines starting from 4th till 10th are deleted
+    '10,4d' | Only 10th line is deleted, because sed does not work in reverse direction.
+    '4,+5d' | This will match line 4 in the file, delete that line, continue to delete the next five lines, and then cease its deletion and print the rest
+    '2,5!d' | This will deleted everything except starting from 2nd till 5th line.
+    '1~3d'  |  deletes the first line, steps over the next three lines, and then deletes the fourth line.
+Sed continues applying this pattern until the end of the file.
+    '2~2d'  |  tells sed to delete the second line, step over the next line, delete the next line, and repeat until the end of the file is reached.
+    '4,10p' | Lines starting from 4th till 10th are printed
+    '4,d'   |  would generate syntax error.
+    ',10d'  |  would also generate syntax error.

 .. code-block:: bash